lapesd/dynemol/docs/ehrenfest.md

 ```f90
 function Ehrenfest( system, basis, site ) result(Force)
 ```
 First of all, we see that this function takes 3 parameters.
 All of them described above already and return an array of three real numbers.
-Probably, the forces in each axis of 3D space, XYZ.

 ```f90